simcesplatform/simcesplatform.github.io/markdown/energy_run-ev-charging-demo.md

 # Running the EV Charging demo scenario simulation

-The scenario is defined at the documentation page [EV charging demo scenario](energy_scenario-ev-charging-demo.md).
+## Installing the core component

+Instructions for installing core components: [Instructions for installing core compoenents](core_install.md)

 ## Installing the domain component

 To be able to use the [User](energy_user-component.md), [Station](energy_station-component.md), [Intelligent Controller](energy_ic-component.md) component in a simulation run, it must first be installed.
 Use the following steps to make it available for the platform to use.

-1. Ensure that the file `docker_images_domain.txt` contains the Docker image name for the UserComponent: `ghcr.io/evcommunities/user-component:latest`, StationComponent: `ghcr.io/evcommunities/station-component:latest` and ICComponent: `ghcr.io/evcommunities/ic-component:latest`
+1. Ensure that the file `docker_images_domain.txt` contains the Docker image name for the following components:
+    - UserComponent: `ghcr.io/evcommunities/user-component:latest`
+    - StationComponent: `ghcr.io/evcommunities/station-component:latest`
+    - ICComponent: `ghcr.io/evcommunities/ic-component:latest`

-2. Ensure that the file `components/github_server_domain.yml` contains in the `Repositories` list the code repository for StaticTimeSeriesResource: `simcesplatform/static-time-series-resource`
+2. Ensure that the file `components/github_server_domain.yml` contains in the `Repositories` list the code repository for User, Station and IC: `EVCommunities/Components`

 3. Using Bash compatible terminal (Git Bash in Windows) navigate to the `platform` folder (the folder where the platform is installed).